YifanYuan3/compression_and_decompression/README.md

-# compression
+# compression_and_decompression
-current compression design
+compression and decompression design

-the folder "current_comp" includes the entire vivado project of compression design, open it with vivado 2014.3.

-the folder "pure HDL code" includes some verilog files(because it's not easy to find their locations in the project folder), you may find some reusable files in it.
+the design has been tested at a frequency of 50MHz.